Still plenty of magic to go around.This originally appeared as a newspaper column in 2006.

 "The Vahsholtzes - Leonard and Clint - combine for 31 wins total, which puts them pretty close to the entire Unser family.
 Clint's 11 consecutive stock car wins is unprecedented.
 It's really an amazing accomplishment to pull off that stretch of wins on Pikes Peak.

 "Rod Millen - of course you have to give a lot of credit to the guy who has held the record for so long and who has always brought some really amazing machinery to the mountain."

 Sanborn calls attention to the transition from solid rubber tires to tires with air in them.

 "Goodyear Pikes Peak Special was created just for Pikes Peak," he said.
 "Others could give you more details here but I believe the Goodyear Special was developed in the early '60s and is still the tire of choice.
 Though with more and more paving, it will eventually be supplanted by street tires."

 Which brings us to a major change in the race in the last few years.

-"The biggest story of the 85 years of racing is the Sierra Club lawsuit against the city Of Colorado Springs which the city lost, and the road has to be paved in its entirety - so after about 78 or 79 races on all dirt - the pavement was started and while not yet done, it is about 75 percent paved now.
+"The biggest story of all the years of racing is the Sierra Club lawsuit against the city Of Colorado Springs which the city lost, and the road has to be paved in its entirety - so after about 78 or 79 races on all dirt - the pavement was started and while not yet done, it is about 75 percent paved now.
 That took some of the magic away," Gillis said.